-They do not have any COI with the organizations who have implemented Jeevika project.
-Notes: If no proposal meets the criteria, UNDP reserves the right not to reward the tender to any of the applicants.
-The convincing business case is a necessary condition.
-If bidders do not meet any of the above listed criteria, their proposals will not be considered for further evaluation.
-Bidders meeting above listed criteria are required to submit evidences (details / documents) in support - otherwise proposal may be disqualified.
-Criteria for the Assessment of Proposal Technical Proposal (70%) Proven ability to conduct impact assessment studies, draft reports, etc. for the Government departments, corporates, UN Agencies, multi-lateral agencies; (30%) Capacity to handle multi-sectoral and large data set, and conduct impact assessment through multi methods approach; (20%) Technically qualified human resource deputed to undertake the study (20%) Financial Proposal (30%) To be computed as a ratio of the Proposal's offer to the lowest price among the proposals received by UNDP.
-UNDP will award the contract to: ☑ One or more agencies for the geographies as stated in Annexure 2.
-Deadline of Bid Submission Date and Time: As specified in the system (note that time zone indicated in the system is New York Time zone).
-PLEASE NOTE: - 1.
+✓ Demonstrated analytical capacity, for the team leader, including gender and human rights (20 %) UNDP will award the Financial Proposal (30%) To be computed as a ratio of the Proposal's offer to the lowest price among the proposals received by UNDP. ☑ One or more agencies for the geographies as stated in Annexure 2. contract to: Deadline of Bid Submission Date and Time: As specified in the system (note that time zone indicated in the system is New York Time zone).
+PLEASE NOTE:- 1.
 Date and time visible on the main screen of event (on e-tendering portal) will be final and prevail over any other closing time indicated elsewhere, in case they are different.
 The correct bid closing time is as indicated in the e-tendering portal and system will not accept any bid after that time.
 It is the responsibility of the bidder to make sure bids are submitted within this deadline.
 UNDP will not accept any bid that is not submitted directly in the system.
 2. Try to submit your bid a day prior or well before the closing time.
 Do not wait until last minute.
 If you face any issue submitting your bid at the last minute, UNDP may not be able to assist.

-Conditions and Procedures for electronic ☑ One file, containing Technical proposal (including CVs, registration certificate and all supporting documents). submission and opening, if allowed ☑ One file, containing Financial Proposal (password encrypted).
+Conditions and Procedures for electronic submission and opening, if allowed ☑ One file, containing Technical proposal (including CVs, registration certificate and all supporting documents). and opening, it allowed ☑ One file, containing Financial Proposal (password encrypted).
 Password must not be provided to UNDP until it is formally requested by UNDP focal point.
 Note: We prefer submitting pdf version of files.
 If one file is too bulky, may split into 4-5 files.
-Contact Person for Jagdish.
-Singh, Procurement Unit Inquiries (Written inquiries only) jagdish.singh@undp.org Any delay in UNDP's response shall be not used as a reason for extending the deadline for submission, unless UNDP determines that such an extension is necessary and communicates a new deadline to the Proposers.
+Contact Person for Inquiries Jagdish Singh, Procurement Unit (Written inquiries only) Jagdish.singh@undp.org Any delay in UNDP's response shall be not used as a reason for extending the deadline for submission, unless UNDP determines that such an extension is necessary and communicates a new deadline to the Proposers.
 Who can apply Proposals are invited from the institutions/organizations only.
 Proposal submitted by Individuals will not be accepted.